History of technology: Renaissance technology

-Before the development of modern engineering, mathematics was used by artisans and craftsmen, such as millwrights, clock makers, instrument makers and surveyors.
+Before the development of modern engineering, mathematics was used by artisans and craftsmen, such as millwrights, clock makers, instrument makers, and surveyors.
 Aside from these professions, universities were not believed to have had much practical significance to technology.

-A standard reference for the state of mechanical arts during the Renaissance is given in the mining engineering treatise De re metallica (1556), which also contains sections on geology, mining and chemistry.
+A standard reference for the state of the mechanical arts during the Renaissance is the mining engineering treatise De re metallica (1556), which also contains sections on geology, mining, and chemistry.
 De re metallica was the standard chemistry reference for the next 180 years.
-Among the water powered mechanical devices in use were ore stamping mills, forge hammers, blast bellows, and suction pumps.
+Among the water-powered mechanical devices in use were ore stamping mills, forge hammers, blast bellows, and suction pumps.